max0x7ba/atomic_queue/README.md

 ### Ping-pong benchmark
 One thread posts an integer to another thread through one queue and waits for a reply from another queue (2 queues in total).
 The benchmarks measures the total time of 100,000 ping-pongs, best of 10 runs.
 Contention is minimal here (1-producer-1-consumer, 1 element in the queue) to be able to achieve and measure the lowest latency.
 Reports the average round-trip time.

+### Observations
+The latency of cross-thread communication of 2 (SMT) threads running in the same CPU core is the lowest.
+Communicating to another core adds latency.
+Communicating to another CCX/CPU-socket adds more latency.

+In the ping-pong benchmark, all benchmarked queues demonstrate the lowest latency only when the 2 threads run in the same CPU core.
+When the 2 threads run in different CPU cores, the latency increases 3× or worse.
+E.g. `boost::lockfree::spsc_queue` round-trip latency is 111 and 332 nanoseconds correspondingly.

+In the throughput benchmark, all queues demonstrate 1.5× lower or worse throughput when all producer and consumer threads run in different cores.
+The 3× longer latency of cross-core communications snowballs with the number of atomic instructions.
+Cross-core throughput is inversely proportional to the number and complexity of atomic instructions, it seems.
+Except the following 3 queues.

+`boost::lockfree::spsc_queue` uses the cheapest atomic load and store instructions, Its cross-core throughput doesn't get worse than its with-in core throughput, but doesn't get any better.

+Only `OptimistAtomicQueue`/`OptimistAtomicQueueB` (atomic elements, statically/dynamically allocated buffers) demonstrate 1.5× or better cross-core throughput relative to its within-core throughput, in 1-producer-1-consumer (SPSC) mode only.
+These use the same algorithm with the same cheapest atomic load and store instructions as `boost::lockfree::spsc_queue` does, but demonstrate 10× greater throughput for that only because of higher implementation quality.

+Everything else bottlenecks cross-core throughput by using more and/or more expensive atomic instructions.
+E.g. it takes ~17 seconds to run the benchmarks using 4 CPUs in 2 cores, and ~25 seconds using 4 CPUs in 4 cores.

 ## Contributing
 Contributions are more than welcome. `.editorconfig` and `.clang-format` can be used to automatically match code formatting.